roblatour/Push2Run/help/help_v4.9.0.0.md

 If you are curious as to what is stored in these files, you can open them using a text editor such as MS Notepad.

-**
+<a name="command" id="command"></a>
-**The Push2Run command line**
+### The Push2Run command line

-**You can run Push2Run itself from the command line and pass into the program, even if it is currently running, a phrase that Push2Run has been set up to listen for.
+You can run Push2Run itself from the command line and pass into the program, even if it is currently running, a phrase that Push2Run has been set up to listen for.
 For example, from the windows cmd window, from the Push2Run program directory, you can enter:
-**c:\\Program Files\\Push2Run>Push2Run open the calculator
+**c:\\Program Files\\Push2Run>Push2Run open the calculator**
-**

 - - -
 Copyright © 2018 - 2024 Rob Latour